JanProvaznik/MSBuildWasm/templates/README.md

 # MSBuildWasm Template Package
 **EXPERIMENTAL**

-The package contains Rust template for creating MSBuild Tasks using Rust with MSBuildWasm
+Rust template for creating [MSBuild Tasks](https://learn.microsoft.com/visualstudio/msbuild/task-writing) using Rust with MSBuildWasm package using this [spec](https://github.com/dotnet/msbuild/blob/main/documentation/specs/proposed/Wasm-tasks.md)

-If/when other languages support function imports and exports in WASIp1 modules, templates for them may be added.

-use `dotnet new rust.msbuild.task`
+## Usage
+- install `cargo` and the `wasm32-wasi` target
+- `dotnet new rust.msbuild.task -o my_project` - creates a new .NET project which includes a template Rust task
+- `dotnet build my_project` - runs MSBuild which will compile the Rust to .wasm and create a MSBuild task from it